Woolworths Group

 Who to escalate to

 Escalate to your direct line leader, People Partner, or Safety Partner for further support.
 If you are concerned about an individual's immediate wellbeing or vulnerability, support them to access appropriate help such as Sonder, or a GP or mental health professional.
-If there is an immediate risk to safety, contact emergency services (000).

 Crisis and emergency support